rahulguptacse/2i/README.md

 # 2i

-A and B are valid integer
+A and B are valid and positive integer